Triathlon in Ohio

 3. Run – All athletes depart the transition area by exiting through the ‘Run Out’ chute.
 Athletes run time will begin when they depart the transition area at ‘Run Out’ and end when they cross the finish line.

-Water Temperature and Wetsuits
+Water Temperature, Swim Caps and Wetsuits

 The top two questions we receive about our events is what is the water temperature and are wetsuits allowed.
 Since one answer usually answers the other the explanations for both are bundled together for you here.